slyzerwar/shuttle-cli/README.md

 ## Installation

-`GoLang` is required to build the source code.
+`Go` is required to build the source code.
 If you don't have it, have a look at https://golang.org/doc/install

 Make sure you don't forget to setup `GOPATH` and add the workspace's bin subdirectory to your `PATH`.
 ```